 Not to mention, since raw sewage is considered a health hazard unless you have the proper personal protection equipment, you should not be performing the work.
 It is for these reasons it is best to leave sewer drain line problems to the professionals.

-How to Prevent/Stop Problems Before They Become a Major Issue
+How to Prevent/Stop Sewer Line Issues Before They Become a Major Problem

 The best way to prevent and stop sewer line issues is by being proactive.
 This involves not putting anything down drains or in toilets that they were not meant to handle.
 You should also consider replacing older types of pipes inside and outside the home if they are older or are ones no longer used in new home construction.

-If you have a sewer line issue, drainage issues, or clogged pipes, or want to schedule a plumbing inspection, please feel free to contact MET Plumbing & Air Conditioning at today!
+Do you have a sewer line issue, drainage issues, or clogged pipes, or want to schedule a plumbing inspection?
+Please feel free to contact MET Plumbing & Air Conditioning today!
 Our experienced plumbers handle all types of repairs, installations, and repiping.
-We also offer AC maintenance and gas line repairs and installations.
+Additionally, we offer AC maintenance and gas line repairs and installations.